AntonioMrtz/SpotifyElectron/docs/Architecture.md

 ## BLOB

-Songs are stored using a MongoDB database using the BLOB data type.
-Songs can be stored directly in a MongoDB database using [GridFS specification](https://www.mongodb.com/docs/manual/core/gridfs/).
-Where a song is stored in the database two collections are used:
+Songs are stored using a MongoDB database which uses the BLOB data type.
+Therefore, songs can be stored directly in a MongoDB database using [GridFS specification](https://www.mongodb.com/docs/manual/core/gridfs/).
+When a song is stored in the database two collections are used:

-* **data.files**: stores song metadata, such as the first data chunk of content and other data that eases handling songs without needing to get the full song data.
+* **data.files**, which stores song metadata, like the first data chunk of content and other data that makes easier to handle songs without needing to get the full song data.
-* **data.chunks**: linked list of BLOB data that stores the song content.
+* **data.chunks**, a linked list of BLOB data that stores the song content.

-Frontend has to set the following config in `global.ts` file:
+Frontend has to set the following configuration in `global.ts` file:

 ```ts
 export const songArchitecture: SongArchitecture = SongArchitecture.FILE_ARCHITECTURE;
 ```

-Backend has to use the following config in `.env`:
+Backend has to use the following configuration in `.env`:

 ```console
 ARCH=BLOB
 ```

-Using this config Frontend will load the `BLOB` architecture music player that manages the incoming encoded base64 bytes of the song data and injects it into the music player.
+With this configuration, frontend will load the `BLOB` architecture music player that manages the incoming encoded base64 bytes of the song data and injects it into the music player.

 ![BLOB ARCHITECTURE](assets/architecture/app_architecture_blob.png)